MSearleProjects/cybersecurity-lab-2-dvwa/README.md

 ---

 ## Conclusion
 This lab successfully demonstrated the practical execution of two critical web application flaws: **SQL Injection (SQLi)** and **Cross-Site Scripting (XSS)**.
-By utilizing industry-standard tools like **SQLMap** within the isolated **Kali Linux** environment, the project contributor gained hands-on experience exploiting vulnerabilities rooted in insecure data handling and improper input sanitization.
-This exercise reinforces the importance of viewing application security from the attacker's perspective.
+By utilizing industry-standard tools like **SQLMap** within the isolated **Kali Linux** environment, this project provides hands-on experience exploiting vulnerabilities rooted in insecure data handling and improper input sanitization and reinforces the importance of viewing application security from the attacker's perspective.

 **Disclaimer**: This lab was conducted in a controlled, isolated environment for educational purposes.
 Unauthorised access to any computer system is illegal and unethical.